Featurizing Koopman Mode Decomposition For Robust Forecasting

-Recall that the matrix $\Kb$ is a finite dimensional approximation to the Koopman operator.
+Recall that the matrix $\Kb$ is a finite-dimensional approximation to the Koopman operator.
 This approximation is obtained by applying a change of variables from sample space to feature space.
 The change of variables is given by the matrix $\Psib_{\xb}$.
 This leads to the following equation for inference:

 where $\dag$ denotes the Moore-Penrose pseudoinverse.
 Similarly,

 The eigendecomposition of $\Kb$ can be written as

 where $\Kb \Xib = \Xib \Db$ and $\Wb^\ast \Kb = \Db \Wb^\ast$, and we may assume that $\Wb^\ast \Xib = \Ib$.
 Here, $\Db$ is the diagonal matrix of Koopman eigenvalues, $\mu_m$; that is, $\Db = \exp(\tau \Lambdab)$ where $\Lambdab$ is the diagonal matrix of continuous time Koopman eigenvalues, $\lambda_m$.